bodhiamb/bodhiamb/README.md

 - 👋 Hi, I’m @bodhiamb
 - 👀 I’m interested in ....
-Data Analysis and Web design.
+Data Analysis.
 - 🌱 I’m currently learning ....
-JavaScript,
+Python and R.
 - 💞️ I’m looking to collaborate on ...data visualization with R and python...
 - 📫 How to reach me ...you can contact me via my email..